kehantan/labbook/docs/protein/sds_page.rst

 #.
 Start the electrophoresis.

-    Many tiny bubbles will bee seen raising from the bottom of the gel to the surface
+    Many tiny bubbles will bee seen raising from the bottom of the gel to the surface.

 #.
 Observe the progress of the eletrophoresis every 15 mins to make sure not to overrun.
 Stop the electrophoresis when the ladder reaches about 1 cm from the bottom of the gel.

 Fixing
 ------